piyushg9794/E-mail_parsing/README.md

 Performing queries on you emails in python using regexp

 # Downloading Emails in .eml format to perfrom queries

+Using GYB to download e-mails by authenticating g-mail account

 # Libraries used